yasin2343jaberynsar/ArcEngine/README.md

 Arc is **faster than C++** in almost every benchmark — while offering additional features like the Agent safety system and hardware detection.

 Benchmarks will be updated as the engine matures.
-Full methodology and source code for all benchmarks will be published soon.

 ### Honest Note